shimaore/huge-play/middleware/client/ingress/fifo.coffee.md

 Move handling to `fifo` middleware.

 * session.direction (string) If `fifo`, then the call is handled by a number-domain FIFO.
 See session.fifo.
-* session.fifo (object) The element of doc.number_domain.fifo describing the current FIFO in use.
+* session.fifo (object) The element of doc.number_domain.fifos describing the current FIFO in use.

       @session.direction = 'fifo'
       @session.fifo = @session.number_domain_data.fifos[fifo_number]